zhijianli9999/makefile-utilities/README.md

 - The recipe is indented with a tab, not spaces.
 (Advanced use: if you don't like having tabs, you can change this with the `.RECIPEPREFIX` variable.)
 - You can break up long lines with `\` at the end of the line.
 Make sure there are no spaces after the `\`.
 - You can define variables, e.g. as shorthand for paths and common commands.
 These are defined with `VARNAME = value` and used with `$(VARNAME)`.
 - It's conventional to define the `all` target at the start of the makefile to represent all the final output in the project.
+The default target is the first target in the makefile, so if you define `all` first, the makefile knows to run your entire project.
 - **Phony targets** are targets that don't correspond to files.
-You might want to define a phony target for commands that are always run, or to refer to targets as a group.
-You can define them with `.PHONY: target1 target2 ...`.
+To declare a target as phony, add `.PHONY: targetname` to the makefile.
+Then, you can define a rule for the phony target like any other target: `targetname: dependency1 dependency2 dependency3`.
+This is helpful for referring to a collection of targets that you might want to `make` as a group, or for targets that don't correspond to files.
 - **Shorthands**
   - `$@` is the target.
-  - `$^` is the dependencies.
+  - `$^` is the list of dependencies.
   - `$<` is the first dependency.
 Usually the code file.
 - `#` starts a comment.